Zane Lamprey

-Personal life
+Early life

-Lamprey grew up in Syracuse and attended SUNY Cortland, where he majored in fine arts and minored in theatre.

-In 2008, Lamprey and then wife Jennifer Roa divorced.
-In 2012 he married Melissa (Mel) Schilling.
+Zane David Lamprey was born on April 2, 1972, in Syracuse, New York to Ann Lamprey (born 1944), a physical therapist, and Donald Lamprey (1940–1991), an engineer who co-owned the Midstate Elevator company.
+He has an older brother, Dan, and a younger sister, Amy.

+At age 15, Lamprey was diagnosed with attention deficit hyperactivity disorder (ADHD).
+The diagnosis did little to help his parents clarify a path forward, as he continued to struggle in traditional classroom settings but excelled in art and theatre.
+He received several awards for his paintings and was active in local and community theatre productions before stepping away from acting in high school due to self-consciousness and worried about not being considered cool.

+Lamprey was admitted to the SUNY Cortland largely on the strength of his art portfolio, despite his academic record, where he majored in fine arts with a concentration in oil painting.
+After years of spending long hours working alone in the studio, he realized that a solitary artistic career did not suit him.
+He briefly switched his focus to pre-med studies, spending much of his time studying while his peers socialized.
+Ultimately, he returned to complete his fine arts degree while pursuing a minor in theatre, a decision that rekindled his enthusiasm for performing and entertaining.

+After taking five years to graduate from college, Lamprey moved out to Los Angeles to pursue comedy and acting.

 Career

 Early in his career he worked on several projects for Comedy Central, VH1 and Nickelodeon.
 He was also a cast member on MTV's Damage Control and host of VH1's reality show Motormouth.

 He is best known for hosting Three Sheets, which ran on MOJO HD from 2006 through 2008, Fine Living channel in 2009 and the Travel Channel in 2010.
 He also hosted Have Fork, Will Travel, which previously ran on Food Network, a show similar to Three Sheets focusing on local food and eating customs.
 The February/March 2009 of Mutineer Magazine featured an extensive interview with Zane Lamprey, which highlighted Lamprey's views of fine beverage and the evolution of Three Sheets.
 Zane Lamprey appeared on the April/May 2009 cover of Mutineer Magazine, which also featured an exclusive behind the scenes look at Three Sheets with photos from Lamprey's personal collection.

 After Three Sheets, Zane Lamprey created Drinking Made Easy, a similar drinking and traveling show focused on American bars and drinks.
 Drinking Made Easy ran on AXS TV for three seasons and a total of 62 episodes until 2013.
-After the show's end, Zane and his loyal fans joined together to create a new crowd-funded travel and drinking show known as Chug.
-After raising $591,804, six hour-long episodes were created and was expected to be released in 2014.
+After the show's end, Zane worked together with fans of his previous shows to create a new crowd-funded travel and drinking show known as Chug.
+After raising $591,804, six hour-long episodes were created and were expected to be released in 2014.